eloj/radix-sorting/README.md

 # Notes on Radix Sorting and Implementation

 _TODO: These notes (and code) are incomplete.
-My goal is to eventually provide a step-by-step guide and introduction to a very simple radix sort implementation, and try to cover the basic issues which are sometimes glossed over in text books and courses.
+My goal is to eventually provide a step-by-step guide and introduction to a simple radix sort implementation, and try to cover the basic issues which are sometimes glossed over in text books and courses.
 Furthermore, WHILE THIS NOTE PERSISTS, I MAY FORCE PUSH TO MASTER_